Rolakamin/Customer-Satisfaction-Analysis/README.md

 - Which service factor (delivery experience, food quality, or delivery speed) has the greatest influence on customer satisfaction?
 - How many customers did not provide responses, and what impact does this have on the analysis?

+## Data Analysis and Visualization

+### DAX Measures

+To facilitate detailed analysis, the following DAX measures were created: